Signal Mountain Middle High School: History

 The school was opened in 2008.
 Desire for a high school located in Signal Mountain had been present for nearly 50 years, though efforts to actually establish the school did not begin until about 10 years prior.
 Eddie Gravitte was the school's first principal.
 In August 2009, Gravitte was removed as principal by HCDE administration and replaced by Dr. Tom McCullough.

 SMMHS became an International Baccalaureate Middle Years Programme school as of 2010 and added the IB Diploma Programme in 2011.

 In May 2012, Dr. McCullough announced his plans to retire at the end of the school year, and Robin Copp was announced as his replacement.
 However, McCullough was soon suspended without pay by the HCDE superintendent over breaches in HCDE policy compliance.
 The suspension was quickly lifted.
 Robin Copp became principal beginning in the fall of 2012 and left to take over as principal of Ooltewah High School following the end of the 2015-2016 school year.

 Todd Stinson took office beginning in 2016 (and has been transferred to Lookout Valley Middle/High in 2018).
 Near the end of 2016, some members of the Signal Mountain community began pushing for the town to form its own school district, separate from Hamilton County, that would include SMMHS and its two feeder elementary schools, Nolan Elementary and Thrasher Elementary.
 The proposal caused some disagreement among Signal Mountain residents.
 By early 2018, a consensus on the possibility of breaking away had not been met, though a town council committee formed to investigate the viability of the move was disbanded, effectively ending the debate.
 In May 2018, Dr. Shane Harwood, formerly the principal of the nearby feeder school Nolan Elementary, was announced as the new principal beginning in the fall of 2018.
+Harwood retired following the 2022-2023 school year and was replaced by Michael Carson, a former Vice Principal at SMMHS.

 Currently, around 1300 students are enrolled.
 As of the 2014-2015 school year, the student population is 93% Caucasian, 3% African American, and 4% Other.